 With a welcome bonus of $750, the Ink Business Unlimited is the clear winner.
-However, it does come with a higher spending requirement: $7,500 on purchases in the first three months.
-This threshold may not be challenging for businesses with over $2,500 in monthly expenses, but it may be a stretch for smaller operations without as much overhead.
+However, it does come with a higher spending requirement: You must spend $6,000 within three months of account opening.
+This threshold won’t challenge businesses with over $2,000 in monthly expenses, but it may be a stretch for smaller operations without as much overhead.

-If you’re unable to meet the spending requirements for the Ink Business Unlimited, the Chase Freedom Unlimited has a much more attainable spending threshold.
-Borrowers qualify for an additional 1.5% cash back on everything (on up to $20,000 spent in the first year) – worth up to $300 cash back.
+If you’re unable to meet the spending requirement for the Ink Business Unlimited, the Chase Freedom Unlimited has a much more attainable spending requirement.
+You can earn $200 cash back when you spend $500 in the first three months.

 Rewards rate winner: Chase Freedom Unlimited

-The Chase Freedom Unlimited Card has the edge when it comes to rewards.
-Like the Ink Business Unlimited card, it offers a base rate of 1.5 percent cash back.
-But unlike the Ink Business Unlimited, it also rewards spending in certain categories with higher cash back rates, including 5 percent back for travel purchases booked through Chase Ultimate Rewards and 3 percent cash back on dining and drug store purchases.
+The Chase Freedom Unlimited has the edge when it comes to earning rewards.
+That’s because Chase Freedom Unlimited offers at least 1.5 percent cash back on all purchases.
+But, unlike the Ink Business Unlimited, it also offers higher cash back rates in certain categories, including 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2025) and 3 percent cash back on dining and drugstore purchases.